Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 What is the best option for hair removal at home?

 Shaving with a razor is without a doubt an easy, cheap and foolproof method.
-But when it comes to long-lasting results, using one of the best lPL hair removal devices is generally the most effective method.
+But when it comes to long-lasting results, using one of the best lPL hair removal devices is a more effective method.

 What is the healthiest hair removal method?

-Threading is largely considered the healthiest hair removal method as it's such a simple process, involving a piece of cotton thread that’s twisted and tugged along areas of unwanted hair.
+Threading is largely considered the healthiest hair removal method as it's such a simple process.
+The ancient technique utilizes a piece of cotton thread that’s twisted and tugged along areas of unwanted hair.
 It's a great option for those pondering the age-old question of how to remove pubic hair without shaving, if you want to target smaller areas and can stand the temporary pain.

-There are no chemicals, artificial waxes or invasive techniques involved, meaning it's one of the best and most gentle options for your skin—even if it doesn't feel that way at the time!
+There are no chemicals, artificial waxes, or invasive techniques involved, meaning it's one of the best and most gentle options for your skin—even if it doesn't feel totally comfortable during the treatment.

 Sadly, no at-home device offers completely permanent results.
-However, if you're wondering how long hair removal methods last, using any of those we explain in more depth below means that the hair will grow back finer and more —and even, in some cases, not at all!
+But as for how long hair removal methods last, using any of those we explain in more depth below means that the hair will grow back finer and more —and some people are lucky enough that it doesn't grow back at all.

-Thankfully, almost all of the many hair removal methods can be done from the comfort of your own four walls, including laser hair removal, threading, and waxing.
-It's all about nailing the technique, and choosing the option that works best for your pain levels, budget, and schedule.
+Thankfully, almost all hair removal methods can be done from the comfort of your own four walls, including laser hair removal, threading, and waxing.
+It's all about nailing the technique and choosing the option that works best for your pain levels, budget, and schedule.

 At-home hair removal methods explained